Red Hill Valley Parkway

 The Red Hill Valley Parkway (RHVP) is a municipal expressway in the Canadian city of Hamilton, Ontario.
-The route connects the Lincoln M. Alexander Parkway, Hamilton's second municipal expressway, to the Queen Elizabeth Way (QEW) near Hamilton Harbour.
+The route connects the Lincoln M. Alexander Parkway, Hamilton's first municipal expressway, to the Queen Elizabeth Way (QEW) near Hamilton Harbour.
 It is named after Red Hill Valley, through which it descends the Niagara Escarpment.
 It is a 7 km four-lane freeway with a speed limit of 80 km/h.

-The C$245 million freeway was built through the Red Hill Valley by the City of Hamilton after a decades-long battle with opponents.
+The $245 million freeway was built through the Red Hill Valley by the City of Hamilton after a decades-long battle with opponents.
 The freeway was first proposed as the Red Creek Expressway in the 1950s and was cancelled and resurrected several times.
 Last-ditch efforts by opponents, including occupying the valley, lawsuits and blocking construction access, failed and the expressway was finally constructed in the 2000s, opening to traffic in 2007.
 The cost to the city included $100 million in construction costs, plus legal costs fighting to get the expressway constructed.
 The city fought the provincial government once and the federal government twice to build the project.
 As of November 2009, a $75 million lawsuit is still pending with the federal government.

 Route description

-The expressway begins at the Queen Elizabeth Way.
+The expressway begins at the QEW.
 Proceeding southbound, the Creek and a stormwater pond can be seen on the right.
-From the QEW interchange to Barton Street, the expressway crosses over the Creek several times with industrial lands to the south (left) and industrial lands on the right as far as the CNR rail lines.
-This area's trees were removed from this area as part of the project; there some remaining trees on both sides of the expressway at Barton Street.
+From the QEW interchange to Barton Street, the expressway crosses over the creek several times with industrial lands to the south and industrial lands on the north as far as the Canadian National Railway rail lines.
+This area's trees were removed from this area as part of the project; there are some remaining trees on both sides of the expressway at Barton Street.